ch-greams/keycloak-bench/README.md

 ## Scalability

-As you can see from the data above, it's possible to quite easily scale keycloak horizontally by running multiple containers and use distributed cache.
+As you can see from the data above, it's possible to quite easily scale keycloak horizontally by running multiple containers and using distributed cache.

-Even though current setup uses a single node, there's no difference in implementation for multi-node cluster where you can spread pods across them.
+Even though the current setup uses a single node, there's no difference in implementation for the multi-node cluster where you can spread pods across them.

 PS While this work doesn't attempt scale to millions of users there are a lot of examples from different teams that do that (for example 45+ million here https://www.youtube.com/watch?v=XydR3QKkQIM)

 ## Cost?

-Overall I would say single developer can support this setup, while hardware cost really depends on a couple of variables:
+Overall I would say a single developer can support this setup, while hardware cost really depends on a couple of variables:

-> How much users we expect to be using auth functionality at the same time?
+> How many users do we expect to be using auth functionality at the same time?

 While I did collect information that we have about 12000 user identities across 92 integrators, it's difficult to estimate how often we can get bursts of hundreds of users logging in at the same time.

 > What would be the acceptable latency for 95 & 99 percentiles?

-This is very much connected to the first point, even current setup can easily login couple of hundreds of users at the same time with latency under 2 sec, and if that happens once a week that could be acceptable depending on requirements.
+This is very much connected to the first point, even the current setup can easily login a couple of hundreds of users at the same time with latency under 2 sec, and if that happens once a week that could be acceptable depending on requirements.

-> What is the total amount of users do we want to accommodate in a near future?
+> What is the total amount of users we want to accommodate in a near future?

-This parameter needs to be accounted for, but it would be at the bottom of priorities because I don't really see a possibility to use considerable amount of disk space without millions of users.
+This parameter needs to be accounted for, but it would be at the bottom of priorities because I don't really see a possibility to use a considerable amount of disk space without millions of users.

 ## Paid support for Keycloak & RedHat SSO